vinhill/vscode-whatwg-preview/README.md

 - Hover over a link to a WHATWG specification to see a preview of the specification.
 - Open the specification in a vscode webview from the link preview.
+- Accessed specifications are cached in-memory to reduce load times.

 ![Example preview](images/example.png)